 Sources of Lead

 Lead is a common metal found in the environment.
 Drinking water is one possible source of lead exposure.
 The main sources of lead exposure are lead-based paint and lead-contaminated dust or soil, and some plumbing materials.
 In addition, lead can be found in certain types of pottery, pewter, brass fixtures, food, and cosmetics.
-Other sources include exposure in the workplace from certain hobbies (lead can be carried on clothing or shoes).
-Lead is found in some toys, some playground equipment, and some children’s metal jewelry.
+Other sources include exposure in the work place and exposure from certain hobbies (lead can be carried on clothing or shoes).

 EPA estimates that 10 to 20 percent of a person’s potential exposure to lead may come from drinking water.
 Infants who consume mostly formula mixed with lead-containing water can receive 40 to 60 percent of their exposure to lead from drinking water.

-Lead is not only found in drinking water; other sources of lead include paint, dust, and soil.
-Wash your children’s hands and toys often, as they can come into contact with dirt and dust containing lead.
+Don’t forget about other sources of lead such as lead paint, lead dust, and lead in soil.
+Wash your children’s hands and toys often as they can come into contact with dirt and dust containing lead.

-Steps to Reduce Your Exposure to Lead in Drinking Water
+Steps You Can Take To Reduce Your Exposure To Lead In Your Water

 1. Run your water to flush out lead.
-If water hasn’t been used in several hours, run water for 15-30 seconds [or insert a different flushing time if your system has representative data indicating a different flushing time would better reduce lead exposure in your community or facility and if the Department approves the wording] or until it becomes cold or reaches a steady temperature before using it for drinking or cooking.
+Run water for 15-30 seconds or until it becomes cold or reaches a steady temperature before using it for drinking or cooking, if it hasn’t been used for several hours.
 This flushes lead-containing water from the pipes.